High Voltage Delivery and Distribution for the NEXT-100 Time Projection Chamber: Introduction

 To generate the drift field at design specification in NEXT-100, 400~V/cm in 13.5~bar of xenon \cite{next100CDR}, a high voltage is applied to the cathode and stepped down along the field cage using a resistive divider inside the vessel.
-The top voltage, generated by a DC power supply outside the pressure vessel, must enter through a penetration and meet the cathode.
-The design specification for this voltage is -65~kV, which is sufficient to both enable the required drift field and the needed voltage step up of the electroluminescent region.
+This voltage, generated by a DC power supply outside the pressure vessel, must enter through a penetration called the ``cathode high voltage feedthrough'' in order to meet the cathode.
+This component is the subject of sec.~\ref{sec:Design}.
+The design specification for the cathode voltage is -65~kV, which is sufficient to both enable the required drift field and the needed voltage step up of the electroluminescent region.
 The cathode itself is formed from a stretched, photochemically etched mesh of 127~\si{\micro\meter} wire size over a two-part silicon bronze frame.
 Its design, as well as that of the EL region, is described in detail in \cite{Mistry_2024}.
-Supplying high voltage to the cathode in NEXT-100 required more advanced high voltage feedthroughs than used in previous NEXT experiments \cite{Alvarez2013DEMO,WHITE_TDR}, involving a program of design, R\&D, and characterization.
-The results of this program are the main goals of this paper as the voltage requirements for near the electroluminescent region are low enough to repurpose the HVFTs from the previous iteration of the detector, NEXT-White.

-In a wider context, noble element TPCs operate in a variety of phases, both liquid and gas, for numerous types of physics searches today~\cite{universe5030073,t2knd280tpccollaboration2010time, ACKERMANN2010141,She_2023,Ferrario:2015kta}.
-As these experiments grow in size, the drift distances become longer, and therefore, the voltages required increase.
-This scaling has often resulted in TPC experiments unsuccessfully reaching their design field goals~\cite{TomShuttKilotonne}.

-The NEXT-100 high voltage system includes three high voltage feedthroughs (HVFTs), one at the cathode generating the ionization electron drift, one at end of the field cage drift region to better control the drift field, and one at the electroluminescence region for ionization charge amplification.
-The system design described in this paper focuses on the cathode HVFT and is noteworthy in that it has been successful in enabling the NEXT-100 experiment to reach and hold its design high voltages following a brief commissioning period in argon and xenon gases.
-The successful installation along with the field cage design of the NEXT-100 experiment is discussed, including their early operation during commissioning in various gaseous media.